 What is the difference between GB and Gb?

 Living in a digital world, you come across terms and abbreviations that sound familiar or that you partially understand.
-Yet, you are often in doubt if you use them at the right place and the right moment.
+Yet, you often doubt whether you use them at the right place and at the right moment.
 That’s why you prefer to double-check with Google about their exact meaning.

 The difference between GB and Gb is the perfect example of the statement above.
-You know that both abbreviations are part of the IT terminology, but you wonder why are they are written in different ways.
-So it is a little blurry for the people without specific IT knowledge to differentiate these technical terms.
-In the article below, we explain what these terms mean and how to distinguish them.
-Moreover why it is important to know the difference.
+You know that both abbreviations are part of the IT terminology, but you wonder why they are written differently.
+So it is a little blurry for people without specific IT knowledge to differentiate these technical terms.
+The article below explains what these terms mean and how to distinguish them, moreover, why it is important to know the difference.

 What do GB and Gb stand for?